How to Grow Dragon Fruit Indoors: Pitaya Plant Growth Guide

 - When you grow dragon fruit from seeds, make sure you separate the plants once they start growing.
 Each dragon fruit plant needs its turf to thrive;

-How to Grow and Care for Dragon Fruit: Bottom Line
+How to Support, Grow, and Care for Dragon Fruit: Bottom Line

 Now you know how to grow dragon fruit indoors.
 However, there is more to Pitaya than meets the eye.
 If you live in a hot weather zone, you can plant it in your outdoor garden, just like any succulent or cactus that needs little watering and tolerate drought like a champion.